wyethr/hrsjournal/README.md

 ## Instructions for Website Editors

-### Just Starting Out
+### How to start

 1. Make a [Python virtual environment](https://github.com/dkessner/CSProjects/blob/main/hello_venv/readme.md)
 2. Install the required software into the virtual environment (see requirements.txt)
-3. Explore the Github repository to get a sense for the
+3. Explore the Github repository to get a sense for the site's organization

 ### Terminal Commands